- Career Exploration

 - Undergraduate Research

-The major in Communication Studies is appealing to students from both the humanities and social sciences.
-Many students combine their interests in Communication Studies with other LSA majors and minors.
+The major in Communication and Media is appealing to students from both the humanities and social sciences.
+Many students combine their interests in Communication and Media with other LSA majors and minors.
 In addition, courses in the department offer students the ability to fulfill College requirements for quantitative reasoning and upper-level writing.
 This major’s wide appeal and flexibility often leads to over-subscribed prerequisite and upper-level courses.
 The department follows a strict waitlist priority policy for all its courses.
 Attendance during the first week of classes each term is mandatory.

 As a result of the popularity of the Communication Studies major, our courses are often over-subscribed and have waitlists during the registration period.
 A number of steps have been implemented to manage enrollments, including:

-- Reserving introductory courses for first- and second-year students so that they can satisfy the Communication Studies prerequisite courses
+- Reserving introductory courses for first- and second-year students so that they can satisfy the Communication and Media prerequisite courses

-- Reserving places in upper-level courses for declared Communication Studies majors
+- Reserving places in upper-level courses for declared Communication and Media majors

 - Making small class sizes a priority to ensure upper-level students have a seminar or small group experience